Feline Upper Respiratory Infections

 A cold for a cat is usually just a nuisance as a cold usually is for one of us.
 Sometimes though an upper respiratory infection can be serious.
 If a cat is sick enough to stop eating or drinking, hospitalization may be needed to support him or her through the brunt of the infection.
 A cat (usually a kitten) can actually get dehydrated from the fluid lost in nasal discharge.
-Painful ulcers can form on the eyes, nose or in the mouth.
+Painful ulcers can form on the eyes, nose or in the mouth especially if calicivirus is involved.
 Sometimes fever is high enough to warrant monitoring.
 In young kittens, pneumonia may result from what started as an upper respiratory infection.

 If you think your cat or kitten is significantly uncomfortable with a cold you should seek veterinary assistance with an office visit.

 HOW IS THIS USUALLY TREATED?